|Related Events:||Kanazawa Hyakumangoku Festival|

 Located on the highest point in Kanazawa between the Sai and Asano rivers, Kanazawa Castle was the base of the powerful Maeda clan who ruled over the Kaga domain (most of modern day Ishikawa Prefecture) for 13 generations and almost 300 years.

 While some older structures remain (such as the Ishikawa Gate built in 1788) much of the rest was destroyed by fires which swept through in 1603, 1631, 1759 and again in 1881.
 The current towers and connecting hall was reconstructed using traditional carpentry techniques starting in the year 2001.
+As such, it is the largest wooden castle built in Japan since the Meiji period (many of the other reconstructions are reinforced concrete replicas).

 The two turrets provide great views of the city and the mountain ranges to the east.